 We prioritize funding for our doctoral students during the first three years of study, but these depend on department funding and satisfactory academic progress and are thus not guaranteed from year to year.
 In future years, research assistantships (RAs) or teaching assistantship (TA) might be available.
 RAs vary from year to year and are assigned by individual faculty members from their funded grants.

-Appointment as a teaching assistant or assistant instructor may involve assisting in academic or laboratory class preparation, in grading and lecture presentation, or in clinical supervision.
+Appointment as a teaching assistant (TA) or assistant instructor (AI) may involve assisting in academic or laboratory class preparation, in grading and lecture presentation, or in clinical supervision.